davide-marino00/PBI_DOCS/refac.md

 			    vw_Timesheet[Approved] = FALSE()
 			)
 ```
 - **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `Dax_EmpCount_Approved`.
-Here’s a breakdown of what it does in simple business terms:
+Here's a breakdown of what it does in simple business terms:

 1. **Purpose**: This measure calculates the number of unique employees whose timesheets have not been approved.

 2. **Components**:
    - **`CALCULATE`**: This function changes the context in which data is evaluated.
-It allows us to apply filters to the data before performing calculations.
+In this case, it is used to apply a specific filter to the data.
    - **`DISTINCTCOUNT(vw_Timesheet[EmployeeName])`**: This part counts the number of unique employee names in the `vw_Timesheet` table.
-It ensures that each employee is only counted once, even if they have multiple timesheet entries.
+It ensures that each employee is only counted once, even if they have multiple entries.
-   - **`vw_Timesheet[Approved] = FALSE()`**: This filter condition specifies that we only want to consider timesheets that are marked as not approved (i.e., where the `Approved` field is set to FALSE).
+   - **`vw_Timesheet[Approved] = FALSE()`**: This condition filters the data to include only those timesheet entries where the `Approved` status is set to `FALSE`.
+In other words, it focuses on timesheets that have not been approved.

-3. **Outcome**: The measure ultimately provides a count of how many distinct employees have submitted timesheets that have not yet been approved.
-This information can be useful for tracking pending approvals and managing workflow within the organization.
+3. **Outcome**: The measure ultimately provides a count of distinct employees who have submitted timesheets that are still pending approval.
+This information can be useful for management to understand how many employees are waiting for their timesheets to be reviewed and approved.

-In summary, `Dax_EmpCount_Approved` helps businesses understand how many employees are waiting for their timesheets to be approved, which can aid in resource management and operational efficiency.
+In summary, `Dax_EmpCount_Approved` helps track the number of unique employees with unapproved timesheets, aiding in monitoring and managing the approval process.

 **`Dax_EmpCount_RReady`**